bmeurant/technical-docs/software-architecture/design-patterns/gof.md

 #### **Strategy**

 * **Problem**: How to define a family of algorithms, encapsulate each one, and make them interchangeable?
-* **Synopsis**: The **Strategy** pattern encapsulates different algorithms within separate classes.
+* **Synopsis**: The **Strategy** pattern is a perfect example of the [[encapsulate-what-varies|Encapsulate What Varies]] principle.
+It defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 It allows a client to select and use different algorithms at runtime, without having to change the client's code.

     ```mermaid
     classDiagram